 Colorado Rest Stops Regulations

 Colorado is a large, natural, and tourist-friendly state where many travellers like to travel.
-A semi-arid land covered by the Rocky Mountains, making it a popular tourist destination.
+It is a semi-arid land covered by the Rocky Mountains, making it a popular tourist destination.
 In addition, since it is located in the middle of the country, it creates a crossroads for travel and freight transportation.

 It connects to several major highways in the United States.
-So if you are a truck driver or come with your vehicle for a road trip, you will find many rest stops or fuelling stations on the highway.
+So, if you are a truck driver or come with your vehicle for a road trip, you will find many rest stops or fueling stations on the highway.

 The state of Colorado has not made any administrative rules or regulations regarding its rest areas.
 However, the state provides a policy on its rest stops that prohibits overnight parking and camping.
 They posted this message on Rest Stop’s website.